KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 ![Ambient occlusion compared.](screenshot/ambient-occlusion-comparison.jpg)
 <br/>_Without ambient occlusion (left), with AO (middle), and AO alone (right)._

 The backplate for the watch is entirely metal and mostly flat with subtle curvature.
 Smooth metallic surfaces present a particular problem in real-time rendering as they stress most optimization techniques.
-For this asset the best approach is to not decimate the original geometry, and to not use normal mapping as shown below.
+For this asset the best approach was to not decimate the original geometry, and to avoid normal mapping.

 ![Shading methods for smooth metallic surfaces.](screenshot/backplate-geometry.jpg)
 <br/>_Geometry alone (left), decimated and normal mapped (middle), decimated alone (right)._

-The original mesh for the backplate is already fairly optimized at only 2816 triangles (left).
-If the mesh is decimated it shows tesselation artifacts (far right).
+The original mesh for the backplate was already fairly optimized at only 2816 triangles (left).
+If the mesh was decimated it showed tesselation artifacts (far right).
 One common solution for low-resolution meshes (as shown in the middle) is to bake a normal map from the high-res surface.
 However smooth metallic surfaces expose the limitations of using an 8-bits-per-channel normal map, because there is not enough precision to represent subtle surface curvature.

 The best solution here was to accept a few more more triangles and to not use a normal map at all.
 This also ends up saving file size and video memory, since high-definition textures can be fairly expensive in memory.